GomaaMohamed/UART_Bootloader/README.md

 ```
 $ git clone https://github.com/GomaaMohamed/UART_Bootloader.git
 ```
-2. change the path of the project home in makefile of the host app
+2. Modify the path of the project home in the host app's makefile.
-3. Open the terminal inside the host_app folder and build the application to get the executable
+3. Navigate to the host_app folder in the terminal and compile the application to generate the executable.
 ```
 $ make all
-"this will generate a binary executable named burner"
+"An executable named "burner" will be generated in binary format"
 ```
 ### Usage
-1. Change the permissions of the serial port that will be used
+1. Modify the permissions of the serial port that will be utilized.
 ```
 $ sudo chmod 777 /dev/ttyUSB0
 ```
-2. Send the Hex File
+2. Transmit the Hex File
 ```
 $ ./burner ./app.hex /dev/ttyUSB0
 ```